-Business Analytics Using Computational Statistics (BACS) Spring 2023 Instructor Soumya Ray soumya.ray@iss.nthu.edu.tw Office: 850 TSMC Building Teaching Assistants (available on MS Teams) (TAs to be announced later) Prerequisite knowledge:
+Business Analytics Using Computational Statistics (BACS) Spring 2024 Instructor Soumya Ray soumya.ray@iss.nthu.edu.tw Office: 850 TSMC Building Teaching Assistants TBA Prerequisite knowledge:

 You must have completed at least one statistics class before taking this course.
-This class focuses on the application of computational methods to statistics, and only lightly reviews fundamental topics.
-No prior programming knowledge is required but students who know coding will have an advantage.
-Beginners must be willing to learning basic programming techniques through homework tutorials.
+This class focuses on the application of computational methods to statistics, and only lightly reviews fundamental statistics topics.
+No prior programming knowledge is required but students with basic coding experience will have an advantage.
+Beginners must be willing to learn basic programming techniques through homework tutorials.
 We will teach intermediate programming techniques in class that build on the homework tutorials.
+Course Description:

-Course Description: This class covers computational statistical methods used to understand and explain business phenomena.
-We favor techniques used in research and practice of service management and marketing.
-Computational focus: We will use a computational approach to statistics, wherein we use computing power to overcome limitations of data quality and quantity.
+This class covers computational statistical methods used to understand and explain business phenomena, and develop tools that support managerial decision-making and assist consumer's decision-making.
+Computational focus: We will use a computational methods of programming and algorithms to overcome limitations of data quality and quantity.
 We will learn to reshape data, simulate data and statistics, discover unseen dimensions in data, and create complex models of unobservable phenomena.
 Methodological focus: We will use analytics to understand, explain, and predict business phenomena to inform decision making.
 We will describe and visualize data, create statistical models from domain knowledge, test our ideas against data; predict new outcomes; guard against fallacious use of statistics.
 Skill focus: We will learn to write data analytics code in R on par with industry standards.
 Students will implement their own algorithms, write code that is highly readable and reusable, produce highly performant code, create bespoke visualizations, and apply different styles of analytic programming.
 Software Tools: